awsdocs/amazon-athena-user-guide/doc_source/lf-athena-limitations.md

 ### Athena cross\-account Data Catalog access<a name="lf-athena-limitations-cross-account-glue"></a>

 You can use Athena's cross\-account AWS Glue catalog feature to register the catalog in your account\.
-This capability is available only in Athena engine version 2 and is limited to same\-Region use between accounts\.
+This capability is available only in Athena engine version 2 and later versions and is limited to same\-Region use between accounts\.
 For more information, see [Registering an AWS Glue Data Catalog from another account](data-sources-glue-cross-account.md)\.

 If the Data Catalog to be shared has a resource policy configured in AWS Glue, it must be updated to allow access to the AWS Resource Access Manager and grant permissions to Account B to use Account A's Data Catalog, as in the following example\.